Nightmarch: Racing record

 As a five-year-old he placed third to Amounis and Phar Lap in the Warwick Stakes and was also third in the Canterbury Stakes.
 In his next four starts he ran second to Phar Lap each time—in the Chelmsford Stakes, Hill Stakes, AJC Spring Stakes, and Craven Plate.
 Back in New Zealand he won the New Zealand Cup and Canterbury Cup and was second in the GG Stead Memorial Gold Cup before winning the Trentham Gold Cup and Awapuni Cup, and ended his fourth racing season with a second at Canterbury, New Zealand, in the CJC Challenge Stakes, conceding the winner 43 pounds.

 At his first start as a six-year-old Nightmarch was second in the James Hazlett Gold Cup.
 Back in Sydney, Ammon Ra defeated him into second place in both the Rawson Stakes and AJC Chipping Norton Stakes.
 He won his next two races, the AJC Autumn Stakes and AJC Cumberland Stakes, which he won from Veilmond on each occasion.
 In the A.J.C.
 Plate he was unplaced to Veilmond but finished the racing year by again winning the Awapuni Cup.

 As a seven-year-old Nightmarch did not win again, although he was second to Peter Pan by half a length in the Rosehill Hill Stakes next spring.

 His last stake-earning was third place behind Veilmond in the AJC Spring Stakes.

 Summary

 Nightmarch was the first horse to win both the Melbourne Cup and Cox Plate in the same year (1929), a feat repeated by Phar Lap the following year (1930), fellow New Zealand racehorse Rising Fast in 1954, Saintly in 1996 and Makybe Diva in 2005.
 Overall he had 69 starts for 23½ wins (including a dead heat), 18 seconds and 11 thirds for £32,116.
 At the time the two greats Gloaming and Nightmarch were considered New Zealand's true champions.

+1930 and 1932 racebooks

 Stud record

 Nightmarch stood at stud in New Zealand, where his matings with the Limond mare Praise produced these important winners: